Christopher-Schulze/Baristeuer/README.md

 - **User Interface:** Interface available in German and English with a language selector, styled with Material UI themes.
 - **Cross-Platform:** Operates on both macOS and Windows.
 - **PDF Export:** Exports financial reports and a set of Vereinssteuerformulare (KSt 1, Anlagen Gem/GK usw.) to PDF format.
+- **CSV Export:** Saves incomes and expenses of a project to a CSV file.

 ## Technology Stack